 It is important to start your career planning early.
 Things like networking, supplemental marketable skills, and building your resume through volunteer work and extracurricular activity will also be key to a successful transition from school to work.

-Don’t wait until fourth year to start building this foundation.
-With many demands on time, students too often put off their career planning “until tomorrow”.
-You can begin the process as early as first year!
+Don’t wait until the fourth year to start building this foundation.
+With many demands on time, students too often put off their career planning “until tomorrow.”
+You can begin the process as early as the first year!

 |Career Connection Program||The Alumni Mentor Program pairs motivated upper-year students and recent graduates with an alumni mentor.
 Mentors are established professionals who help students and recent graduates develop skills for the workplace and expand their professional networks.|

 |“What Can I Do With My Degree?”||Explore some career titles related to the Criminology field, typical skills gained from a Criminology degree, and professional occupations and associations.|

 |Career Services||Career Services provides Career Advising/Counselling, workshops, networking events, and more.
 Assistance from Career Services is available to graduates for up to 2 years after graduation.|

 |Charity Village||Charity Village is a great place to start looking for volunteer opportunities in your area.
 You can also do a google search for “Ottawa Volunteer Opportunities” or for your hometown.
 These are great ways to add experience and skills to your resume if you have a limited employment history.|